Gibson (guitar company): Instruments

 Gibson has long made authorized copies of its most successful guitar designs, under the Epiphone brand name.
 They are less expensive than those bearing the Gibson name.
-A former competitor, Epiphone, was purchased by Gibson in 1957 and now makes competitively-priced Gibson models, such as the Les Paul and SG, sold under the Epiphone brand, while continuing to make Epiphone-specific models like the Sheraton, Sorrento, and Casino.
+A former competitor, Epiphone, was purchased by Gibson in 1957 and now makes competitively-priced Gibson-styled models, such as the Les Paul and SG, sold under the Epiphone brand, while continuing to make Epiphone-specific models like the Sheraton, Sorrento, and Casino.
 In Japan, Orville by Gibson once made Gibson designs sold in that country.
 Gibson has sought legal action against those that make and sell guitars Gibson believes are too similar to their own.

 In 1977, Gibson introduced the serial numbering system in use until 2006.
 An eight-digit number on the back shows the date when the instrument was produced, where it was produced, and its order of production that day (e.g., first instrument stamped that day, second, etc.).
 An exception is the year 1994, Gibson's centennial year; many 1994 serial numbers start with "94", followed by a six-digit production number.
 As of 2006, the company used seven (six since 1999) serial number systems, making it difficult to identify guitars by their serial number alone.
 The Gibson website provides a book to help with serial number deciphering.

 In 2006, Gibson introduced a nine-digit serial number system replacing the eight-digit system used since 1977, but the sixth digit now represents a batch number.

 In 2003, Gibson debuted its Ethernet-based audio protocol, MaGIC, which it developed in partnership with 3Com, Advanced Micro Devices, and Xilinx.
 Replacing traditional analog hook-ups with a digital connection to "satisfy the unique requirements of live audio performances".
 This system requires a special pickup, and cabling is provided by a standard Cat-5 Ethernet cable.